leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing/face_sets.rst

    :Mode:      Sculpt Mode
    :Menu:      :menuselection:`Face Sets --> Face Set from Visible`

-Creates a new Face Set from all visible geometry.
+Creates a new face set from all visible geometry.

 Face Set from Edit Mode Selection